dnp3/opendnp3-guide/source/faq/index.rst

 .. _Apache Version 2: http://www.apache.org/licenses/LICENSE-2.0.html
 .. _ASIO: http://think-async.com/Asio/asio-1.10.2/doc/asio/using.html

+**Which is the license for the library?
+Can I use it on closed source projects?**

+All source code in the main repository is licensed under the `Apache Version 2`_.
+You may use the library in closed-source derivative works, however, you must still honor the minimal requirements of the license.
+For example, when you redistribute your derivative work it must contain a copy of the license and a notification.

+**Has opendnp3 been tested for compliance?**

+The outstation is tested using the latest level 2 conformance procedures before every release.
+This involves our own tools and at least one 3rd party test harness.
+Be advised that only devices (products) are suitable for listing as "compliant" on the DNP.org website.
+Automatak offers compliance testing on your product as a service, or you can use a 3rd party.
+Self-testing will soon be disallowed by the DNP user group.

+**Which DNP3-compliant systems has been opendnp3 been shown to work with?**

+Too many to name, but the list includes products from SEL, GE, ABB, Novatech, and Alstom.
+We have also used the simulation tools from TMW and ASE.
+Opendnp3 users have found and reported non-conformant behavior in 3rd party implementations much more frequently than issues in the opendnp3 stack.

 **Which are the differences between the 1.1.x and the 2.0.x series?
 Are both completely functional DNP3 implementations?**